Dekalb County Attorney

 Understanding Your Options with a Dekalb County Attorney

-At the law firm of Andrew R. Lynch, P.C., we have had a number of successes in fighting charges based upon substantive or procedural grounds.
-As an attorney who cares, Andrew R. Lynch, P.C. understands the stressors and anxiety that can arise in a defendant and their loved ones.
+At the law firm of The Lynch Law Group, we have had a number of successes in fighting charges based upon substantive or procedural grounds.
+As an attorney who cares, The Lynch Law Group understands the stressors and anxiety that can arise in a defendant and their loved ones.
 We work tirelessly to resolve these legal matters on appropriate terms, and without delay.
 If you need help in fighting any of the following state or federal charges, please contact our law firm:

 - DUI Defense